MicrosoftDocs/windows-ai-docs/docs/train-model-pytorch.md

 # Train a model with PyTorch

-With the [PyTorch](https://pytorch.org/) framework, you can train a model locally or in the cloud, and then download the model to run locally with Windows Machine Learning.
+With the [PyTorch](https://pytorch.org/) framework, you can train a model locally or in the cloud, and then download the model as an ONNX file to run locally with Windows Machine Learning.

 ## Train locally